Halil Savran

-Halil Savran (born 20 June 1985) is a Turkish-German footballer who plays as a striker.
+Halil İbrahim Savran (born 20 June 1985) is a Turkish-German footballer who plays as a striker.

 Career

 Savran, who was born in Wiesbaden, has played for Reinickendorfer Füchse, SV Lichtenberg 47 and Tennis Borussia Berlin.
 In his last season at TeBe he was the top scorer in the NOFV-Oberliga, with 29 goals.
 He had scored three more goals against SV Yeşilyurt, but these were stricken from the record when the club went bankrupt.
 He joined Dynamo in July 2007 and scored on his debut, recording the first goal in the history of the 3.
 Liga.
 On 26 May 2010, he left Dynamo Dresden after two years to sign for 1.
 FC Union Berlin.
 He signed for Erzgebirge Aue in January 2012.

 Personal life

 Savran lives in Berlin-Lichtenberg with his family.